A rare maturity in writing and voice… an old soul.

 12. You Me And A Guitar

 05. Coming Home

 11. See You Next Time ‘Round 12.
 Caught Up In The Moment

 Stunning, musically “obä usä”, spontaneous, refreshing, sympathetic and then still so grateful … great joy!

 A revelation!
 Wild sweetness.
 Lots of freshness!
 A promising artist

 Request More Info

-Are you interested in booking Colour Of Rice, or would you like more information?
+Would you like more information about Colour Of Rice?
 Please fill out the form below, and one of our team will come back to you.